-The Negotiation Rule I Use To Get A Lower Sale Price
+The Negotiation Rule I Use To Get A Better House Sale Price

 Negotiation is hands down one of THE MOST important parts of a property transaction, yet it’s often the stage in the process where buyers trip themselves up.
 I’ve seen novice negotiators lose deals, pay too much and even rub the parties the wrong way when they didn’t even have the intention to… all because they knew shit about negotiation!

 Blunt, I know, but I need to get your attention!!

 If you’re in the real estate game right now and you’re in the process of buying a property, (or you’re about to be) you need to get in the know when it comes to property negotiation.

 These skills could SAVE you a lot of money, and even win you your dream home!

 I’ll be honest… strategic property negotiation skills have taken me a lifetime (well, what seems to be a lifetime anyway) to master and it’s simply because I’ve been engaged in property deals since I was 21.
 That’s 16 years of negotiations!!

 I’ve also made it my mission to formally study negotiation and read as many books as I can on the topic.
 I’ve read TRUMP, Warren Buffett and all those big hitters in property, and I’ve applied my learnings to my experiences and come up with my own little cocktail of what works and what doesn’t.